-- Wear good soled shoes! (no flip flops)
+Wear shoes with good soles! (no flip flops)

-The interior of the cave can be slightly wet in areas, so it is wise to have no slip shoes.
-The path you follow through the cave has lighting, but it can be dark in some areas.
+The interior of the caves of Nerja can be slightly wet in areas, so it is wise to have no slip shoes.
+The paths you follow through the caves have lighting, but it can be dark in some areas.
 If you are wearing the proper shoes, you should be less likely to trip.
 Remember it is a cave, so don’t expect daylight.

 Perhaps it is best to arrive 30 min after opening or 90 min before closing.
 We arrived right at 4 pm and there was quite the line (queue) to purchase the entry tickets.
 There was just one person manning the ticket window, so this did take a bit of time.
 When we exited the cave, about 5:30 pm, there was no one waiting to purchase tickets at all.
 Not only does this save you time in the line, but it should be less crowded inside.
 Just think all of those people in line with you, also enter and follow the same path as you.
 Take it Spanish style and don’t be so prompt.
 I think you will enjoy the caves that way.